Recommended food for heart health

 - Blue fish or fatty fish is highly recommended for its content in EPA and DHA, a type of omega 3 that is only found in fish and is very beneficial for the heart.
 Small fish are recommended because large fish (such as salmon or tuna) are heavily contaminated by heavy metals.

-It is recommended three meals a week of blue fish for those who have some type of heart disease.
+It is recommended three meals a week of oily fish for those who have some type of heart disease.